LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 :dfn:`Nodes` represent the object structure behind a live LassoApp.
 This object structure is hierarchical, like a directory structure.
-The node tree begins with the ``root`` node.
+The node tree begins with the "root" node.
 That root node has a series of sub-nodes and those sub-nodes have zero or more sub-nodes beneath them.
-In the case of the ``root`` node, each of its sub-nodes represent the currently installed and running LassoApps.
+In the case of the root node, each of its sub-nodes represent the currently installed and running LassoApps.

 Each node has a name and this name is used when locating a particular node within the tree.
 Nodes are addressed using standard forward-slash path syntax.